MaRNEW/Output_Documents/6077_mail_discussion.md

   * If I sell it to one content providers, do I need to sell it to another too to save on anti-trust issues?
   * Can my competitor or customers get this information and use it against me (e.g. here is map of where your network is poor during rush hour)?
   * Can my suppliers get this information and use it against me?
+  * Facebook have asked a couple of vendors for congestion hints in a variety of ways, with no real response.

 ### Warnings and Requirements